Skip to Content

 Our health system is facing significant challenges.

 We have a serious shortage of GPs.
-Under Labor, the GP bulk billing rate has dropped 11 per cent.
-240,000 Australians are going without the extended mental health support they need.
+Under Labor, the GP bulk billing rate has dropped 11 per cent and 372,000 Australians are going without the affordable mental health support they need.

 A Dutton Government will: